 - 8. This chapter presents the evaluation's objectives, methodology and process.
 It starts with a description of the objectives, and reviews the time-frame, scope of work and coverage.
 The mains steps of the evaluation are described under process and the chapter ends with an overview of limitations in the analysis. - 9.
-The evaluation approach paper9 was discussed at the outset of the process with the IFAD Management and Evaluation Committee of the Executive Board in March 2014.
-Their feedback and priorities were therefore duly captured early on in the evaluation process.

-A. Objectives, scope and coverage

-- Objectives.
-The objectives of the evaluation are to: (1) assess the performance of IFAD's engagement in fragile and conflict affected states and situations10 (FCS) and identify the explanatory factors that lie behind current performance; and (2) generate a series of findings, lessons learnt and recommendations that will assist the IFAD management and Executive Board in deciding on the future strategic and operations directions of the Fund. - 11.
-Key evaluation questions.
-Table 1 below sets out the main questions grouped by evaluation criteria.
-The full set of questions considered may be seen in the evaluation framework included as Annex II in the evaluation's approach paper.
+The evaluation approach paper was discussed at the outset of the process with the IFAD Management and Evaluation Committee of the Executive Board in March 2014.
+Their feedback and priorities were therefore duly captured early on in the evaluation process. - A. Objectives, scope and coverage - Objectives.
+The objectives of the evaluation are to: (1) assess the performance of IFAD's engagement in fragile and conflict affected states and situations (FCS) and identify the explanatory factors that lie behind current performance; and (2) generate a series of findings, lessons learnt and recommendations that will assist the IFAD management and Executive Board in deciding on the future strategic and operations directions of the Fund.

-9 https://webapps.ifad.org/members/ec/82/docs/EC-2014-82-W-P-6.pdf.
+&lt;sup>9 https://webapps.ifad.org/members/ec/82/docs/EC-2014-82-W-P-6.pdf.

-10 The abbreviation FCS and the short phrase 'fragile states' are used interchangeably throughout the document for ease of readability.
+&lt;sup>10 The abbreviation FCS and the short phrase 'fragile states' are used interchangeably throughout the document for ease of readability.
 In all instances, their meaning is fragile and conflict affected states and situations unless otherwise stated.

-Table 1 Kev evaluation auestions
+Table 1